- Home

 19 August - Operation Jubilee, known to most as the Dieppe Raid, is launched with Allied reconnaissance forces put ashore in France.
 Flying from separate bases, all three Eagle Squadrons are assigned to cover the operation and are in the thick of the action - No.'s 71 and 133 Squadrons taking part in four missions while No. 121 Squadron takes part in three.
 For the day No. 133 Squadron takes the honors, reporting 6 destroyed and 8 damaged without a loss.
 Two of the six, a Fw-190 and a Ju-88, are the first kills for Don Gentile.

-22 August - The USAAF constitutes the 4th Fighter Group.
+22 August - The United States Army Air Force constitutes the 4th Fighter Group.

-29 September - The official ceremony transferring the men of the three Eagle Squadrons into the United States Army Air Force is held in a light rain at their new home in Debden, Essex.
+The official ceremony transferring the men of the three Eagle Squadrons into the United States Army Air Force is held in a light rain at their new home in Debden, Essex.
 (Though 336 would operate out of the satellite field at Great Sampford for some time) Air Marshall Sholto Douglas thanks the Eagles for their service and hands them over to their new boss, 8th Air Force chief Maj.
 General Carl Spaatz.
-Special order No. 46 places the 4th Fighter Group under the command of Col. Edward W. Anderson, though W/Cmdr Raymond M.B.
+The 4th Fighter Group begins operations under the command of Col. Edward W. Anderson, though W/Cmdr Raymond M.B.
 Duke-Wooley would still lead operations for the time being.
-Wrote Grover C. Hall, "The band struck up the Star Spangled Banner, and two corporals hoisted Old Glory to the top of the flagstaff: The United States Army had a fighter group operating in England."

 2 October - On its first mission as the USAAF's 4th Fighter Group, W/Cmdr Duke-Woolley leads 334 and 335 on Circus 221 - a diversionary fighter sweep in the Calais-Dunkirk area.
 Encountering Luftwaffe fighters, Capt.
 Oscar Coen, Lt.
 Stanley Anderson and F/O Gene Fetrow each shoot down a Fw-190, while Duke-Woolley and Lt.
 James Clark share a fourth.